Gerrit Smith Estate

 The Gerrit Smith Estate is designated as a National Historic Landmark.
-It is a National Park Service Network to Freedom Underground Railroad site, a Heritage NY Underground Railroad site, and also a Madison County NY Freedom Trail site.
+It is a National Park Service Network to Freedom Underground Railroad site, a Heritage NY Underground Railroad site, and a Madison County NY Freedom Trail site.

-The Estate is operated by the Smithfield Community Association, a local non-profit organization dedicated to the preservation of the Gerrit Smith Estate as both an educational resource and as a tourism destination.
+The Estate is operated by the Smithfield Community Association, a local non-profit organization dedicated to the preservation of the Gerrit Smith Estate as both an educational resource and a tourism destination.